bruceravel/BLA-XANES/doc/exp/overview.rst

 The Pilatus is rotated to twice the angle of the analyzer crystal so that the diffracted light enters its window.

-In the following sections, examples of HERF, XES, and RIXS measurements using the instrument are shown.
+In the following sections, examples of HERFD, XES, and RIXS measurements using the instrument are shown.